gekalogiros/blog/content/posts/meetings.md

 How can these problems be solved though?
 My team tested the following framework:

-- Meetings should not be booked unless there is a super important topic that need to be discussed.
+- Meetings should not be booked unless there is a super important topic that requires face-to-face discussion.
 Meetings are the most expensive way of taking a decision and they must be the last resort.
 Many people, myself included, have taken the liberty to book a meeting for non-important things.
 Small, daily desicions can be taken on Slack or other communication channels without spending the time of X people.
 Having said that, a meeting is the best approach for taking important decisions super fast.
 Considering the positive impact that such a decision might have for the company, investing the times is totally worth it.

-- Follow the single responsibility principle for meetings as well.
+- Follow the single responsibility principle.
 Trying to squeeze multiple discussions within a single meeting requires super powers and most people don't have them.

-- If a decision requires involvement of multiple teams and strict coordination think about creating a wiki page with thoughts and ask for feedback there.
+- If a decision requires the involvement of multiple teams think about documenting your thoughts first on a wiki page.
+Invite all parties to add comments and once you have a good overview about what needs to be achieved, book a meeting with the key people representing different ideas.

-- Many meetings don't have
+- The scope of a meetings needs to be clear for all participants.
+This is done better through documentation.
+An agenda needs to be put together before the time of the meeting.
+The agenda needs to be in a public wiki if possible.
+Any useful resources that will bring attendees up to speed with what will be discussed should go to the wiki page as well.
+Also add a section called "Actions".
+This section will be used during or at the end of the meeting to capture any actions.
+Documenting all these details can be a good approach so that things are not forgotten.